Minipoloalex/computer-security-foundations-logs/LOGBOOK11.md

 - The key file `ca.key` contains the modulus, the public exponent, the private exponent d, the two primes p and q.

 Here there is a screenshot of the modulus and the public exponent, just as the in the certificate file:

 ![Alt text](screenshots/w11/guide/ca_key_n_e.png)

 Here is the private exponent, which comes right after the public exponent:

 ![Alt text](screenshots/w11/guide/ca_key_d.png)

 And here are the two primes p and q, located right after the private exponent:

 ![Alt text](screenshots/w11/guide/ca_key_p_q.png)

 ### Task 2
 We are going to run the example `bank32.com` website, and only after try our "own" website.

-Firsly, we need to generate a Certificate Signing Request (CSR) for the server, which is a request to the CA for it to sign a certificate for the server.
+Firsly, we need to generate a Certificate Signing Request (CSR) for the server.
+The CSR is a request sent to the CA for it to sign a certificate for the server.
 We can do this by running the following command:
 ```bash
 openssl req -newkey rsa:2048 -sha256 -keyout server.key -out server.csr -subj "/CN=www.bank32.com/O=Bank32 Inc./C=US" -passout pass:dees
 ```